newrelic/newrelic_aws_cloudwatch_plugin/README.md

 ## IAM (AWS API Credentials)

-Note: There is a fantastic blog post on this topic [here](http://www.paulsamiq.com/how-to-use-amazons-iam-with-new-relics-aws-plugin/) (screenshots).

 This plugin requires AWS API credentials, using IAM is highly recommended, giving it read-only access to select services.

 You will need to create a new IAM group, `NewRelicCloudWatch`, where the permissions will be defined.
 You will want to use a custom policy for the group, `NewRelicCloudWatch`, using the following JSON for the policy document.